17 Day Trips from Denver That You’ll Love

 Dinosaur Ridge near Morrison is 15 miles from the city and features must-see Stegosaurus and Apatosaurus bones and dinosaur footprints and fossils from the 1800s.
 Take yourself on a self-guided hike to see history up close on your own, or take a guided tour with the Friends of Dinosaur Ridge who can answer all of your burning questions about the Mesozoic Era.

-Stop by the nearby Red Rocks Park, formed by the erosion of the Rocky Mountains, if you want to add a hike on a trail overlooking the city or take in the sights from the Red Rocks Amphitheater, a world-famous outdoor music venue.
+Stop by the nearby Red Rocks Park, formed by the erosion of the Rocky Mountains, if you want to add an easy hike on a trail overlooking the city or take in the sights from the Red Rocks Amphitheater, a world-famous outdoor music venue.
 Even better is ending your day trip with a concert at Red Rocks for a bucket list musical experience!

 3. Garden of the Gods in Colorado Springs